-The College of Computing & Informatics (CCI) will host its annual Fall Career Networking Event this Thursday, November 12 from 4-6 p.m.
+The College of Computing & Informatics (CCI) will host its annual Fall Career Networking Event this Thursday, November 12 from 4 to 6 p.m.
 The networking event, which typically takes place on campus, will be held virtually this year using a platform designed and implemented by a team of CCI students on co-op at Ciright.

 We chatted with Kim Tran (Information Systems '22), one of the co-op students who worked on creating the platform.
-Read our conversation below to get her advice for standing out – and don’t forget to register for the event.
+Read our conversation below to get her advice for standing out.

 CCI: What is your co-op position?